-Chemotherapy's effect on overall survival seems to increase based on tumor sizeMay 15th, 2012 in Cancer /
+Chemotherapy's effect on overall survival seems to increase based on tumor sizeMay 15, 2012 in Medicine & Health / Cancer

 The most recent research released in June's Journal of Thoracic Oncology indicates there might be a positive correlation between tumor size and adjuvant platinum based chemotherapy in surgically resected patients with node negative non-small cell lung cancer.
 The study, published in the June 2012 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, analyzed the effect of tumor size and KRAS mutations on survival benefit from adjuvant platinum based chemotherapy in patients with node negative non-small cell lung cancer.